Remco28/nj-gov-2025/README.md

              "prompt": "Has this approach been tried in other cities?
 How did it work out?", "summary": "Short answer that appears after the question is clicked.", "details": "Optional supporting context.",
-             "followUps": []
+             "followUps": [],
+             "sources": [
+               { "label": "Supporting Source", "url": "https://example.com/support" }
+             ]
            }
          ]
        }
      ]
    }
    ```
-3. Keep IDs lowercase, kebab-case, and unique across the entire file.
+4. Keep IDs lowercase, kebab-case, and unique across the entire project.
+Match `candidateId` fields in topic files to the owning candidate.
-4. Only top-level topics (items inside `talkingPoints`) appear in the spinner; follow-ups are question/answer blurbs surfaced inside the modal.
+5. Only top-level topics (items inside `talkingPoints`) appear in the spinner; follow-ups are question/answer blurbs surfaced inside the modal.
-5. Add sources where available, especially for top-level claims.
+6. Add sources where available, especially for top-level claims.
-6. Save the file and run `npm run dev` (or refresh your dev tab) to verify the interactive components render correctly.
+7. Save the file and run `npm run dev` (or refresh your dev tab) to verify the interactive components render correctly.

+> **Important:** `candidates.json` remains the canonical data source for the site build, but each topic should be maintained in its own file under `docs/content/topics/`.
+When automation is introduced, the aggregate JSON will be generated from those modular files.

 Refer to `docs/content/README.md` for additional writing guidance and best practices.